Disease Guide ·Urinary Tract Infection ·2026

 5How do you prevent UTIs in cats?

-Increase water intake — feed wet food, provide water fountains, add water to food.
-Keep litter boxes clean (scoop daily, one box per cat plus one extra).
-Reduce stress in the household.
-Manage underlying conditions like diabetes and kidney disease.
-Urinary prescription diets may help cats prone to recurrence.
-Regular vet check-ups catch underlying issues that predispose to UTIs.
+Feed wet food, use water fountains, add water to kibble.
+Clean litter boxes daily (one per cat plus one extra).
+Reduce stress.
+Manage diabetes and kidney disease.
+Prescription diets help recurrence-prone cats.
+Regular check-ups catch predisposing conditions.

 6What causes recurrent UTIs in cats?